 There are 5 steps in this technique.
 They are straightforward to follow, and the final effect looks terrific.
 I’ve found it on thriftyandchic.com.

 First, you have to sand the wood.
 It all depends on how rough it is.
-If you new to sanding, have a look at my Wood Sanding Tips.
-The result doesn’t have to be very smooth and it’d probably only need light sanding, but I’d advise using a finishing sander or random orbit sander.
+If you’re new to sanding, have a look at my Wood Sanding Tips.
+The result doesn’t have to be very smooth and it’d probably only need light sanding, but I’d recommend using a finishing sander or random orbit sander.
 Using a power sander saves so much time and elbow grease

 Paint the wood with a coat paint.
 In this case, it is white.
 Any wood paint or latex paint would do as long as it’s not glossy.